scrippscollege/MS_053_F21/README.md

 - Analyze the social and cultural importance of computational media art
 - Use technical proficiency to create computational media art
 - Create a two-dimensional computational-based project

+### Special project

+What would it mean to de-colonize code and a programming language?

 ## Outline